Eiffel Tower in Paris

 Map showing the location of the Parc naturel régional de Camargue west of Marseille

-A good strategy for exploring the area in a few days is to home base in either Arles or Saintes-Marie-de-la-Mer.
-We like both places for different reasons.
 Arles has the Roman arena and, of course, its association with Vincent van Gogh.
 With its winding streets, good shopping, and outdoor cafes, it’s a very pleasant town to spend time in.
+Check out Arles, France: Best 3 Museums for Art and History Lovers.

-Carol Cram on the beach near Saintes-Marie-de-la-Mer, one of my recommended places to visit in France,
+Carol Cram on the beach near Saintes-Marie-de-la-Mer

-On the beach near Saintes-Marie-de-la-Mer
+On the beach near Saintes-Maries-de-la-Mer

 Practical Tips for Your Visit to the Camargue